banichow/OctoPrint-Atxpihat/README.md

 # OctoPrint-Atxpihat

+No more cutting up and soldering ATX power supplies for your 12v 3d printer applications.
+This is a Raspberry Pi Hat that makes the process of changing over to a ATX power supply from the underpowered cheap chinese models a breeze.
+Fully integrated with Octoprint via the provided plugin.

 These are available for [sale at baprojectworkshop.com](https://baprojectworkshop.com/shop).

-05/31/2018 - Version 1.1.3
+6/17/2018 - Version 1.1.4

-General repair for Internet Explorer compatibility
+General Repairs

-05/28/2018 - Version 1.1.2 - This version provides support for the new [ATXPiHat Zero](https://wp.me/p98gmw-bf).
+* Full support for the [ATXPiHat v1](https://baprojectworkshop.com/product/atxpihat-atx-psu-interface-for-3d-printers/) and the [ATXPiHat Zero](https://baprojectworkshop.com/product/atxpihat-zero-atx-psu-interface-for-3d-printers/)

-General Feature updates
-* Fully compatible with Octoprint 1.3.8 or greater.
-* Auto sense which board is installed and changes the driver to accommodate it.
+* Worked out the installation and detection of the Adafruit DHT libraries for the DHT11/22/AM2302 temprature sensors
+* Consolidated the logging and enhanced integration
+* Slowed down the timers that update the browser
+* General clean up and misc bug fixes
+* Moved the startup code out of init to on_after_startup to make sure that I had a logging injected
-* Refactored the ADC control software
+* Refined the installation documentation [help](https://baprojectworkshop.com/support/)
-* Initial testing on a Pi Zero W - More work is pending

-At the time of development, we were unable to get the new Pi 3B+, this testing is pending.

 ATXPiHat Zero updates - Please review all of the [feature differences](https://wp.me/p98gmw-bf)
-* Added IO support – DHT11/22/AM2302/DS18B20/2 and 3 wire filament out sensors - These will be available for sale very soon.
+* Added IO support – DHT11/22/AM2302/DS18B20/2 and 3 wire filament out sensors - These are all available for [sale](https://baprojectworkshop.com/shop).
 * EPO support prior to power up

-02/20/2018 - The boards are now available for [purchase at baprojectworkshop.com](https://baprojectworkshop.com/shop).

 Initial software release to support the [ATXPiHat](https://wp.me/p98gmw-7g) 1.0.
 A lot of the features below come disabled and are easily enabled on the settings tab.
 Here is the hardware/software features;